Manfred Roeder (judge)

 Prosecution witness Manfred Roeder sits on the witness stand at the Nuremberg Trials (1947).

 Manfred Roeder (August 20, 1900 – October 18, 1971) was a military judge in Nazi Germany and after the war became a confirmed Nazi apologist.
-Serving on the highest wartime court, he led the investigation and examinations and later the prosecution of the German Resistance group, the Red Orchestra.
-He shared responsibility for the dozens of death sentences handed down by the Reich court martial to Red Orchestra members.
+Holding the rank of Oberstkriegsgerichtsrat (Senior Military Court Councillor), he served as the investigating officer and prosecutor, bearing partial responsibility for at least 45 death sentences handed down by the Reich Court Martial in the trials of members of the Red Orchestra ("Rote Kapelle") resistance movement.
+Roeder was also the investigator and prosecutor in the so-called “deposit box funds” proceedings against Dietrich Bonhoeffer, Hans von Dohnanyi, Wilhelm Schmidhuber and others.
 After Germany's defeat in World War II, there were attempts by survivors, family and the U.S. Army to investigate the prosecutions of Red Orchestra members and others, but Roeder was never convicted of any malfeasance or crime since the Allies wanted information from him about the Russians to aid them in the nascent Cold War.

+After the war, Roeder was politically active in the far-right Socialist Reich Party, before it was banned.
+He began giving lectures at meetings of the Deutsche Reichspartei and wrote a book, further defaming the Red Orchestra as well as other people he had prosecuted.
+This led to work as an expert witness in espionage with the Federal Court of Justice.
+In 1961, he sold his Neetze estate and retired to Glashütten.